lewisridden/Gwrhyr-PCB/readme.md

 ![pic](pics/1.JPG)

+##crystalhand updates:
+modified the silk screen so it properly shows the left and right hand columns going from 0-5 left to right.
+Previously they were identical front and back.
+Added 2 separable pinkie columns and the break outs needed to wire Added thumb cluster break out.

 Flexible PCB made for the Dactyl Manuform Mini - up to 6x6 and breakable down to 5x3.

 This repository contains all files necessary to order a PCB.